What is essential tremor?

 Focused ultrasound treatment for essential tremor was approved by the U.S. Food and Drug Administration (FDA) in July, 2016.
 Only a doctor can evaluate and qualify an ET patient for treatment using the Neuravive MRgFUS.

-If you or someone you love suffers from essential tremor and you’d like to know more about how we can help, contact the Sperling Medical Group today.
+If you or someone you love suffers from essential tremor and you’d like to know more about how we can help, call the Sperling Medical Group today at (561) 300-1350.